John Stuart, Count of Maida: Biography

 A year later, now a lieutenant-general, he received the Mediterranean command which he held until 1810.
 His operations were confined to south Italy where Murat, king of Naples, held the mainland whereas the British and Sicilian troops (along with some Neapolitan exiles) held Sicily for the Bourbon king.
 Of the events of this time may be mentioned the failure to relieve Colonel Hudson Lowe at Capri, the expedition against Murat's gunboats in the bay of Naples and the second siege of Scylla.
 The various attempts made by Murat to cross the straits uniformly failed, though on one occasion the French actually obtained a footing in the island.
-A. G. Macdonell in his 1934 book Napoleon and His Marshals describes Stuart as "a dawdling, incompetent and evil-minded man", but it is unclear why Macdonell issues such a disparaging description.
+A. G. Macdonell in his 1934 book Napoleon and His Marshals describes Stuart as "a dawdling, incompetent and evil-minded man".
 In 1810 Stuart returned to England.
-He died at Clifton in 1815.
+He died at Clifton on 2 April 1815.
 Two months previously he had received the Grand Cross of the Order of the Bath (GCB).